The New Worlds, New Voices SFF Workshops

 Writers who faithfully work on the pre-event forum assignments, and who arrive two days early for extra prep, are actually looking at an event that lasts upwards of ten days (if productive labor time counts!).
 However, our schedule notes here will focus on the official pre-event evening and the following five days--each beginning at 9 AM and concluding between 3:30 PM and 5 PM.

-Upon arrival the night before, April 11, all writers will meet for dinner in the town of Morro Bay, and afterwards, an orientation session will cover details and expectations for the next several days.
+On Tuesday night, November 13, all writers will meet for dinner in the town of Morro Bay, and afterwards, an orientation session will cover details and expectations for the next several days.
 On the first morning, writers attend workshops with Michael Neff and Michael Braff wherein their stories and projects are exhaustively discussed and reviewed with an aim towards making them worthy of commercial publication.
 Workshop advice and critique are products of the professionals in attendance, not other writers.
 Why?
 Because our approach disallows all varieties of counterproductive critique; however, participation by other writers is allowed as appropriate, though moderated as necessary.
 We want our writers to get the best critique and advice possible, not to ping-pong between contradictory and often ill-informed opinions.
 In other words, we eschew the MFA approach to group workshops.

 Writers are given assignments focusing on aspects of their writing, character and plot development.
 On days number two and three, the writers return to the workshop to review and discuss assignments as they pertain to their work-in-progress (novel or short fiction).
 Writers continue to workshop their novel, and all relevant elements, prior to pitching to agents and editors.